 The place that Kim worked looked like most other corporate offices.
 There were cubicles with short walls separating them spread out through the floor.
 The cubicles were all lined up in a row to give the place a sense of order and efficient.
 All of the low-level employees on her floor wore the company uniforms, just like she did.
 It seemed like a rather boring place to work, she had thought the first time she set foot in there that morning.
 It would seem she was wrong if getting in trouble counted as excitement.

-The redhead decided to get to work, hoping to avoid anymore problems for the day at least.
+She decided to get to work, hoping to avoid any more problems for the day at least.
 She was able to get a few things done before her stomach started to grumble, obviously upset that it had been unintentionally neglected for the afternoon.
 She sighed and climbed up from her slightly uncomfortable seat, going in search for something to soothe her empty belly.

 "Kim, try not to take too long.
 The floor boss is a bitch about these things," Monique warned her friend.

-Kim nodded to show that she understood.
-She doubted that a trip to the vending machine could take too long, so she should be fine.
+Kim nodded to show she heard, but she did not reply.
+She doubted a trip to the vending machine could take too long, so she should be fine.
 She made it to the vending machines without a problem and scanned the machine for what she wanted.
 Just as she was about to put her money in, she was distracted from her task.

 "Hey, you new around here?" a somewhat deep, smooth voice inquired from behind her.

-"Yes, I'm new," Kim admitted in a slightly guarded tone.
+Olive eyes narrowed on him for a moment.
+"Yes, I'm new," she admitted in a slightly guarded tone.